datawire/ambassador-docs/docs/edge-stack/2.2/topics/install/upgrade/yaml/edge-stack-1.14/edge-stack-2.2.md

    profile: main
    ```

-   Repeat using `kubectl edit service ambassador-admin` for the `ambassador-admin`
+   Repeat using `kubectl edit -n ambassador service ambassador-admin` for the `ambassador-admin`
    Service.

 7. **Install the $productName$ $version$ Ambassador Agent.**